shanep/shanep.github.io/parts/syllabus-boiler.md

 ## Grading Policy

 Grades will be posted in canvas and calculated with the percentages specified below. **Final grades will not be rounded**.
 I offer plenty of Extra Credit Opportunities that you can take advantage of to improve your final grade.

-I, like most people, am far from perfect.
-Some semesters I have an overwhelming number of students to track and things unintentionally fall through the cracks.
-If I made a mistake with your grade don’t panic!
-Take a deep breath and just send me an email with the details and I will take a look.
-Remember everything will be OK, I am here to help you as best I can 😃.

 | Letter Grade | Percentage |
 | ------------ | ---------- |